Equity by Design? On the Trade-Offs in Fairness-Driven Recommendation in Heterogeneous Two-Sided Markets: Conclusion

-\looseness=-1 However, several limitations warrant caution.
+However, several limitations warrant caution.
 Our evaluation relies on offline simulations with fixed group structure; real markets evolve, and group definitions are contested.
 We ignore positional bias, assuming all slots in a recommendation list receive equal attention - an assumption that breaks down for ranked feeds.
-Gradient-based solvers occasionally violate constraints at scale, suggesting that tighter regularization or hybrid methods are needed for deployment.
+Our GMV signal is a deliberate synthetic assumption—producer value set inversely proportional to popularity—used to simulate a business objective rather than observed from transactional logs or reflective of real price dynamics; sensitivity analyses under alternative value constructions would strengthen the business-facing conclusions.
+We also do not benchmark against the broader set of existing fair re-ranking baselines.
+Our evaluation further centers on CVaR as the consumer-side fairness objective and on a single group definition per dataset; alternative fairness metrics and group definitions would help establish how broadly the observations generalize.
+Finally, the datasets we use are relatively small and dense (MovieLens-100k and a $10\text{k}\times10\text{k}$ Amazon Reviews subset), so our scalability claims are best read as relative to exact MIP at the tested sizes; evaluating on larger subsets or more market-native datasets (e.g., larger Amazon Reviews samples or Google Local Business data) is an important next step.
+Gradient-based solvers also occasionally violate constraints at scale, suggesting that tighter regularization or hybrid methods are needed before deployment.

-\looseness=-1 The central open question this work raises is whether fairness interventions generalize across market conditions.
+The central open question this work raises is whether fairness interventions generalize across market conditions.
 Our experiments span three datasets with different consumer-producer ratios and relevance distributions, but the optimal fairness utility operating point varies across settings.
 Developing adaptive methods that tune fairness parameters to market dynamics, rather than requiring manual specification, is a promising direction.
 Equally important is closing the loop with live experimentation: the causal effects of fairness interventions on long - term marketplace health remain unmeasured.

+\begin{acks} The authors gratefully acknowledge the support of Vinted and the University of Amsterdam, without which this work would not have been possible.
+We are especially grateful to Maarten de Rijke and the Information Retrieval Lab (IRLab) at the University of Amsterdam for their encouragement and guidance. \end{acks}